Travel Funds for

 Mentor Support Form

-- Students must be full-time undergraduates in good standing.
+- Students must be degree-seeking undergraduates in good standing.

-- Work may have been done in the context of a credit-bearing course or a non-credit-bearing arrangement.
+- Work may have been done in the context of a credit-bearing course or a non-credit-bearing arrangement, but should have been done at UMBC.

 - The student’s work must have been accepted for presentation at the conference or arts event.
 General attendance, without presentation, is not supported through this fund.